raghavchalapathy/dnr/README.md

 Drug name recognition (DNR) is an essential step in the Pharmacovigilance (PV) pipeline.
 DNR aims to find drug name mentions in un- structured biomedical texts and classify them into predefined categories.
 State-of-the-art DNR approaches heavily rely on hand-crafted features and domain-specific resources which are difficult to collect and tune.
 For this reason, this paper investigates the effectiveness of contemporary recurrent neural architectures - the Elman and Jordan networks and the bidi- rectional LSTM with CRF decoding - at performing DNR straight from the text.
 The experimental results achieved on the authoritative SemEval-2013 Task 9.1 benchmarks show that the bidirectional LSTM-CRF ranks closely to highly-dedicated, hand-crafted systems.

-This repository contains the code and data(DrugBank, MedLine) data sets used in the accepted paper "An Investigation of Recurrent Neural Architectures for Drug Name Recognition"  at LOUHI 2016 : EMNLP 2016 Workshop - The Seventh International Workshop on Health Text Mining and Information Analysis (LOUHI 2016)
+This repository contains the code and data (DrugBank, MedLine) data sets used in the accepted paper "An Investigation of Recurrent Neural Architectures for Drug Name Recognition"  at LOUHI 2016 : EMNLP 2016 Workshop - The Seventh International Workshop on Health Text Mining and Information Analysis (LOUHI 2016)

-## If you use this code  and data(DrugBank and Medline) in your scientific publications  kindly cite the papers below .
+## If you use this code  and data ( DrugBank and MedLine) in your scientific publications  kindly cite the papers below .

 Isabel Segura-Bedmar, Paloma Mart ́ınez, and Mar ́ıa Her- rero Zazo.
 2013.
 Semeval-2013 task 9: Extraction of drug-drug interactions from biomedical texts (DDIEx- traction 2013).
 In The 7th International Workshop on Semantic Evaluation.